twschan/CI_MS1_Tessa_Chan/TESTING.md

 2. On the home page scroll down you will see a some icons, which represents skills that the site owner has of what she can do or learnt from previous experience.
 [Screenshot show user story](https://github.com/twschan/CI_MS1_Tessa_Chan/blob/master/docs/features/feature-3-icons.png)

+Expected result:
+1. To see portfolio page can be updated when needed to add more content
+2. To find skills of what the designer can do for potential future jobs

+Actual result: Both works as expected

+---
 *11. As a site owner, I want to connect to potential jobs and projects.*

 Feature: